Fort Lee lane closure scandal: Closure

 At the federal trial of Baroni and Kelly, Fort Lee Police Chief Keith Bendul testified that he had reached Durando on that Monday, who asked for a meeting not at the PA office, but in a nearby municipal parking lot.
 "I thought it was cloak and dagger."
 Durando spoke of the traffic study, and Bendul demanded its ending, citing the various safety problems.
 "I told [Durando] bluntly that if anybody dies, I'm going to tell those people to sue him and everybody at the Port Authority."
 A nervous Durando told Bendul that Sokolich should contact Baroni, and added that "if anybody asked if this meeting occurred, he [Durando] would deny it", Bendul testified.

-Deputy Chief of Staff Bridget Kelly e-mailed Wildstein and asked about his response, if any, to Fort Lee Mayor Mark Sokolich.
+Deputy Chief of Staff Bridget Kelly e-mailed Wildstein and asked about his response, if any, to Fort Lee mayor Mark Sokolich.
 Wildstein responded: "Radio silence.
-His name comes right after Mayor Fulop [of Jersey City]."
+His name comes right after Mayor [Steven] Fulop [of Jersey City]."

 PAPD Lieutenant Thomas "Chip" Michaels, a childhood friend of Christie's, ordered his subordinates not to touch the cones, and chauffeured Wildstein around the Fort Lee area on an observation tour, and updated Wildstein on traffic conditions throughout the week, via text messages.

 On Tuesday, September 10, Sokolich texted Baroni: "Presently we have four very busy traffic lanes merging into only one toll booth ... bigger problem is getting kids to school.
 Help please.
 It's maddening."
 Kelly's text message exchange with Wildstein referred to the mayor's message.
 Kelly asked, "Is it wrong that I am smiling?"
 Wildstein replied, "No." Kelly then wrote, "I feel badly about the kids.
 I guess."
 Wildstein responded, "They are the children of Buono voters", referring to Barbara Buono, Christie's Democratic opponent in the November election.

 PAPD Officer Steve Pisciotta was stationed near the affected entrance, and reported over his radio about hazardous conditions created by the severe traffic.
 PAPD Deputy Inspector Darcy Licorish radioed back, "Shut up", and that there should be no over-the-air discussion of the closure.
 Lt.
 Michaels and PAPD Sgt.
 Nadine Rhem later visited Pisciotta in person, warning that his communication was inappropriate.